kwame-mintah/azuredevops-selfhosted-agents-docker-compose/README.md

 If you're running into issues installing additional command line tools through your pipeline.
 It's possible to update the `Dockerfile` to install the tool during the docker build of the image.
 For example [ArchiveFiles@2](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/archive-files-v2?view=azure-pipelines) may fail due to `zip` due to command not found error, in which case you can add it to the list of `apt-get install` so you can use the `zip` command with the Azure Pipeline task.

+The proposed option assumes that that all agents need `zip` cli installed.
+Alternatively, If there is only one job that requires a command, you can install it via bash script in the pipeline e.g. `apt-get install zip -y --allow-change-held-packages`, this should download and install the cli.